sanjay9616/Striver_180/README.md

 **Constraints**:

     • 1 <= preorder.length <= 3000
-    • inorder.length == preorder.length
+    • postorder.length == preorder.length
-    • -3000 <= preorder[i], inorder[i] <= 3000
+    • -3000 <= inorder[i], postorder[i] <= 3000
-    • preorder and inorder consist of unique values.
+    • inorder and postorder consist of unique values.
-    • Each value of inorder also appears in preorder.
+    • Each value of postorder also appears in inorder.
-    • preorder is guaranteed to be the preorder traversal of the tree.
     • inorder is guaranteed to be the inorder traversal of the tree.
+    • postorder is guaranteed to be the postorder traversal of the tree.